 March 26, 2023 — 9:00 a.m. to 1:30 p.m.

 The hybrid meeting format allows individuals the opportunity to present and learn both in person and online.
 There are several ways to experience the annual meeting within those areas.Learn more

-This year, the AAG and the Climate Action Taskforce are experimenting with a series of self-organized “nodes” through a collaborative effort with the Université de Montréal, the Institut national de la recherche scientifique (INRS) and Concordia University.
+This year, the AAG and the Climate Action Taskforce are experimenting with a series of self-organized “nodes” through a collaborative effort with the Université de Montréal, the Institut national de la recherche scientifique (INRS), Concordia University and California State University Fullerton.
 During the annual meeting, a select number of organized sessions will be streamed virtually across these universities.
 We invite all geographers participating in the Annual Meeting to visit these sessions.

 8:30 – 9:50 — Climate, Care and the Housing Crisis 1